- Vaginal atrophy occurs due to a drop in estrogen levels.

 - pain while urinating

-- needing to urinate more frequently
+- a need to urinate more frequently

 The symptoms of GSM may begin during perimenopause.
-As estrogen levels begin to fall, you may begin experiencing early signs of GSM, including vaginal dryness or discomfort during sex.
+As estrogen levels begin to fall, you may begin experiencing early signs of GSM, including vaginal dryness or discomfort during intercourse.
 Moisturizers and lubricants should be enough to relieve symptoms.

 As the estrogen levels fall more dramatically, symptoms may become more severe.
 Early treatment options may not be enough for relief.
 Treatment during later periods of menopause may focus on boosting estrogen levels to decrease discomfort and symptoms.